rsethuram04/python0101/README.md

 # python0101
 It is stone paper scissors gmae in python .
-Both players are bot
+I created Both players as bot